The State of Computer Vision Research in Africa: Acknowledgments

 Figure~\ref{fig:questionnaire_pos} shows fine-grained analysis with respect to career position for both questions.
 Although graduate students agree more on ``Direction 1: Better computer vision courses taught in universities'' for the second question at 54.5\%, industry professionals hardly agree with this at 21.4\%.
 They rather see that directions towards establishing ``Direction 2: Collaborations among African universities'' and ``Direction 4: Launching projects to curate African datasets'' more important.
 The collected responses also support the recommendation by~\cite{omotayo2023towards} that establishing a balance of both internal and external collaboration is one of the important tools to address these barriers.
-We believe the progressive spread of cutting-edge techniques in Computer Vision through local training and regional competitions, could promote technical expertise and ensure the availability of datasets.
-In addition to establishing African collaborations on the university level in both research and improving Computer Vision courses.
+We also believe the progressive spread of cutting-edge techniques in computer vision through local training and regional competitions, could promote technical expertise and ensure the availability of datasets.
+We also believe that establishing African collaborations on the university level and improving computer vision courses are important directions to pursue.